Building demand for great schools through trusted partnerships

-These community partners have long-standing roots in the Minneapolis and Twin Cities community; combined, their programs and staff serve more than 5,000 households.
-Through our partnership work, we ensure 2,500 families receive direct support in navigating the education system, such as finding a best-fit school, determining if their children are on grade-level, best communicating with their children's teacher!
+These community partners have long-standing roots in the Minneapolis community.
+Through our partnership work, we ensure families receive direct support in navigating the education system, such as finding a best-fit school, determining if their children are on grade-level, and best communicating with their children’s teacher!

 Centro Tyrone Guzman